xyzgee/ChatBot/README.md

-# Chatbot
+#Chatbot
 -------------
-Uzi, a simple and minimal open-source chatbot created using python
+A simple and minimal open-source chatbot created using python
 ------------------------------------------------------------------
-This can be further developed by anyone
+JUST A TRY